Answers to your questions from the webinar, my notes, and of course the webinar recording here.

 To me, adaptability is a personal willingness to have the courage to throw away the plan when needed, and change to current conditions.

 When you are coaching, how do you practice selflessness and how to understand it’s the moment your ego forces you to make the decision and how do you come to the state of ego-free coaching?

 I mentioned that a great deal of information about your client and the coaching relationship comes from paying attention to your (coach’s) own feelings, instincts, thoughts, responses.
 Nevertheless, when coaching we always work with the client’s agenda, not ours.

 What tips do you have for coaches on coaching leaders who don’t appear to have a growth mindset?
 Leaders who are stuck in their ways and are not seeing the reasons to change?

 My question back to you is ‘how do you know’?
 It may seem at first as if someone doesn’t have a growth mindset, however I think what we’re noticing is a resistance to change.
 That can have many root causes.
 Tell your client what you’re noticing, and ask for their thoughts.
 Try giving feedback and asking a question to draw out their thoughts and feelings.

 Some people really don’t have a growth mindset, and if your client determines that that’s the case or you’ve seen/heard evidence that convinces you of that, work with your client to understand the strength of their need to learn new skills.
 I’d ask the client to rate their need on a scale (say 1-5), and go from there.

 Thanks for your great questions!
-Attended the webinar and want to keep the conversation going?
-Add your comments here, or email me at email@example.com.
+Want to keep the conversation going?
+Add your comments here, or get in touch.